1Uusikaupunki by the Sea

 In Uusikaupunki, the sea gently laps into the embrace of locals through the Kaupunginlahti bay.
 Along the boulevard, the charming 19th Century warehouses, which once held salt, now store the sweet delights of restaurants and terraces.

 The new and fabulous illuminated marina promenade charms and delights both tourists and the town’s 16,000 residents.
 The Pakkahuone guest harbour is a popular meeting spot, where both locals as well as boaters get together to enjoy either a delicious doughnut or one of the many fascinating events.

-There are numerous tours and cruises out into the Bothnian Sea National Park, such as an enticing sauna cruise, the popular Thursday quizzes or a seal-safari.
+There are numerous tours and cruises out into the Bothnian Sea National Park, such as an enticing moonlight cruise, sightseeing cruise or a seal-safari.
 Hot spots for historic excursions are the Katanpää Island Fortress and the Isokari Lighthouse Island.”

 2Wooden Homes of Uusikaupunki